SkorJjj/SMU-Software-Engineering/Year 1 Term 1/SE101 [ Operating Systems & Networking ]/Compiled.md

 # **Important Definitions**

+## Registers

+## Interrupts
+An interrupt is a signal sent from a device or a software to the operating system.
+It causes the OS to temporarily stop what it is doing and service the interrupt using its interrupt handler.

 ## Operating System
 A computer program, implemented in either software or firmware, which acts as an intermediary between users of a computer and the computer hardware.
 The purpose of an operating system is to provide an environment in which a user can execute applications

+## Process

+## Schedule

 # **Questions to Consider**